Convex bodies of constant width with exponential illumination number: Introduction

-However, it was not known if such bodies with $I(K)\ge (1+\epsilon)^n$ exist for some $\epsilon>0$, see G.~Kalai's survey~\cite{K}*{Problem~3.3}.
-(Note that in~\cite{K} the question is stated in terms of covering by smaller homothetic copies, but this is equivalent to illumination, for example see~\cite{BK} or~\cite{B}.)
-We prove \begin{theorem} For every positive integer $n$ there exists a convex body $K\subset\E^n$ of constant width satisfying \end{theorem} To explain the main idea of the proof we need a few definitions.
+However, it was not known if {there exists a constant width body $K$ with $I(K)\ge (1+\epsilon)^n$} for some $\epsilon>0$, see G.~Kalai's survey~\cite{K}*{Problem~3.3}.
+Note that in~\cite{K} the question is stated in terms of covering by smaller homothetic copies, but this is equivalent to illumination, for example see~\cite{BK} or~\cite{B}. {We answer Kalai's question in affirmative.} \begin{theorem} For every positive integer $n$ there exists a convex body $K\subset\E^n$ of constant width satisfying \end{theorem} To explain the main idea of the proof we need a few definitions.
 For non-zero $x,y\in\E^n$, we use the notation $\theta(x,y):=\arccos(\tfrac{x\cdot y}{\|x\|\|y\|})$ for the angle between the directions of $x$ and $y$.
-In particular, if $x,y\in\S^{n-1}$, then $\theta(x,y)$ is the geodesic distance between $x$ and $y$.
-For $x\in\S^{n-1}$ and $0<\alpha<\pi$ the spherical cap of $\S^{n-1}$ centered at $x$ of (angular) radius $\alpha$ is Also, for fixed $x\in\S^{n-1}$ and $0<\alpha\le\pi/6$ define
+In particular, if $x,y\in\S^{n-1}$, then $\theta(x,y)$ is the geodesic distance between $x$ and $y$ {on $\mathbb{S}^{n-1}$}.
+For $x\in\S^{n-1}$ and $0<\alpha<\pi$, the spherical cap of $\S^{n-1}$ centered at $x$ of (angular) radius $\alpha$ is Also, for fixed $x\in\S^{n-1}$ and $0<\alpha\le\pi/6$ define